QUICK ANSWER

 Is the Florida real estate exam harder than other states?

-Florida's first-time pass rate (52 to 56%) is below the national average (61%), but this is driven by candidate volume and preparation habits, not exam difficulty.
-Florida processes 75,000 to 85,000 attempts per year, which includes many career-changers who underestimate the preparation required.
-Students who follow a structured study plan pass at rates well above the state average.
+Florida's first-time pass rate is generally below broad national estimates, but this is driven by candidate volume and preparation habits, not just exam difficulty.
+Florida processes thousands of graded sales associate exams each month, including many career-changers who underestimate the preparation required.
+Students who follow a structured study plan should not treat the state average as their personal ceiling.

 How many times can you take the Florida real estate exam?